MoSaleh428/Cyber-Talents-Competetions/Web Security CTF 2020/README.md

 As there's nothing in the page itself nor in its source code I ran directory brute force using dirsearch tool

-The brute force found a directory named /files/ ..
-I navigated into it to find that it contains the files of /etc/ directory in linux
+The brute force found a directory named /files/ ،I navigated into it to find that it contains the files of /etc/ directory in linux

 ![image 2](https://i.imgur.com/tkjTLhS.png)